Opinion | Only the Trump team could spin this into even riskier messaging about the virus

 Incredibly, so far we’re hearing the opposite: The campaign spin is, if even the most powerful man in the world can get covid-19, how could the rest of us dare to resist?

-Listen, for example, to Steve Cortes, a senior adviser to the Trump campaign, who told Chris Wallace on “Fox New Sunday” that “tremendous precautions” are taken to protect Trump.
+Listen, for example, to Steve Cortes, a senior adviser to the Trump campaign, who told Chris Wallace on “Fox News Sunday” that “tremendous precautions” are taken to protect Trump.

 “Given these precautions and given that he is probably the most protected person on earth, the fact that he still got infected shows us that unfortunately this virus has that kind of power, that kind of communicable ability,” Cortes said.
 “What this shows us for a policy perspective . . . is that we know that even the most severe of lockdowns cannot completely stop the virus.
 Therefore, we should take reasonable precautions, as a society, and we should not, as Joe Biden threatens, even think about shutting this economy and this society down again.”